dom3d/LearningProtoactorNetOnOSX/README.md

 **gRPC** is a Remote Procedure Call framework using Protobuffers that provides a plugin for the Protobuffer compiler to generate the server and client code for Protoactor to create "Grain" Actors.

 ## **general things to know**
-Proto.Actor is non bocking via  Async on C# and Coroutines in Kotlin rotoactor is a library for implementing actor-based systems. it uses gRPC as a transport to handle communication between actors over the network. if you need actors talking over the network, protoactor (with remote) is a possible solution. one thing to consider: while protoactor uses queues internally to route messages to actors, those queues are just in-memory (meaning if the process dies your messages are gone).
+Proto.Actor is non-bocking via Async in C# and Coroutines in Kotlin (why not use Coroutines in c# e.g. via this https://github.com/cschladetsch/Flow)

+Protoactor is a library for implementing actor-based systems. it uses gRPC as a transport to handle communication between actors over the network. if you need actors talking over the network, protoactor (with remote) is a possible solution.

 ----------------------------------------------------------------
 ----------------------------------------------------------------